 Zinc helps to provide essential nutrients to build proteins and DNA.
 It improves immunity by fighting bacteria and viruses.
 The food sources which you can consume to obtain Zinc are:

 - Oysters, Crab

 - Roasted peanuts

-Apart from this, it is important that you consult your doctor and nutritionist.
-They will guide according to your dietary requirements for vitamins and minerals.
+Apart from this, you must consult your doctor and nutritionist.
+They will guide you according to your dietary requirements for vitamins and minerals.
 It is important to consult because you should know about any food allergies or intolerance you might have.